ceph/ceph/doc/radosgw/config-ref.rst

 ``rgw swift versioning enabled``

 :Description: Enables the Object Versioning of OpenStack Object Storage API.
-              This allows clients to put the ``X-Versions-Location`` attribute on containers that should be versioned.
+              This allows clients to put the ``X-Versions-Location`` or ``X-History-Location`` attribute on containers that should be versioned.
 The attribute specifies the name of container storing archived versions.
 It must be owned by the same user that the versioned container due to access control verification - ACLs are NOT taken into consideration.
 Those containers cannot be versioned by the S3 object versioning mechanism.
 :Type: Boolean
 :Default: ``false``